Evje Municipality

-Evje is a former municipality in the old Aust-Agder county in Norway.
-The 177 km2 municipality existed from 1877 until 1960.
-It was located in what is now the eastern part of the present-day municipality of Evje og Hornnes in the Setesdal valley of Agder county.
+Evje is a former municipality in the old Aust-Agder county, Norway.
+The 172.5 km2 municipality existed from 1877 until its dissolution in 1960.
+The area is now part of Evje og Hornnes Municipality in the traditional district of Setesdal in Agder county.
 The administrative centre was the village of Evje where the Evje Church is located.
-The lake Høvringsvatnet is located about 10 km northeast of the village.
+Other villages in the municipality included Gautestad, Flatebygd, Åneland, and the Evjemoen military camp.